shishir-kurhade/Client-Server-Visualization-Modeling/README.md

 # DS 5500: Client-Server Visualization and Modeling

-This is an assignment for the DS 5500 assignment
+This is an assignment for the DS 5500 course

 ## Getting Started
 Download the zip file from github and unzip it to a target folder.